prakhar105/object-detection/README.md

 - Detect objects frame-by-frame in video files using YOLOv8
 - Save the output as an annotated video
+- Unit tests using `pytest` (TDD-friendly)
 - CI pipeline using GitHub Actions for automatic testing
+- DVC support for tracking videos and models
 - Lightweight and easy to extend with custom models

 ---